J-E-J-S/protocol-scraper/README.md

   --help               Show this message and exit.
 ```

+### Output:
+The CLI will output .txt files containing the scraped protocols to the limit specified.

 **NOTE**: The script will return an error if you try and generate more protocols than there are targets on the site